DevExpress-Examples/angular-dashboard-switch-themes/README.md

 ```
 ## Example Overview

-To implement switching themes functionality, follow the steps below:
+Follow the steps below to implement the theme-switching functionality:

 1. Remove all style registrations related to the dashboard from the *styles.css* file.
 1. Add theme CSS files from the node_modules folder to assets.
 See the [Angular.json](dashboard-angular-app/angular.json#L25-L40) file
-1. To dynamically switch themes, include theme CSS files into the *index.html* page.
+1. To dynamically switch themes, include theme CSS files in the *index.html* page.
 Register CSS styles in the order shown in the [Apply a Default theme](https://docs.devexpress.com/Dashboard/119299#apply-a-built-in-theme) section:

     ```html
     <!doctype html>